rahulLiving/RecipeAllocation/README.md

 In order to the project.
 We need to set up the docker which ensures the consistency of the project across platforms.
 After the docker is set up we utilize `python` to run the `main.py`

 ##### Setting up the docker
 Firstly, navigate to the `$ROOT` of the project.
-The proejct structre at `$ROOT` is displayed [above](#project-structure)
+The project structre at `$ROOT` is displayed [above](#project-structure)

 Execute the command

 `docker built -t recipe_allocation .`

 This builds the image.
-Next, we need to run the image
+Next, we need to run the image inside the container by

 `docker run -it recipe_allocation`

-This will cause the miniconda3 enivronment inside the terminal to change to `env`.
-We can now execute the code
+This will start a container and execute the image.
+The miniconda3 enivronment will change from `base` to `env` with python3.6 installed.
+We are ready to execute the project.
 ##### Executing the application

 Make sure the `JSON` files are placed in the `data` folder